 - Ulcer formation (particularly likely if sensation or circulation is poor, as in diabetes, peripheral arterial disease and neuropathy).
 See the separate leaflet called Diabetes, Foot Care and Foot Ulcers.

-Blisters can be prevented by reducing the friction that causes them.
+Blisters on feet can be prevented by reducing the friction that causes them.
 This can be helped by:

 - Wearing comfortable, well-fitting shoes and clean socks.